FarhanShares/laravel-mediaman/README.md

 ```

 ### Delete collection
-You can delete a collection.
+You can delete a collection using an instance of MediaCollection.
 ```php
 $collection = MediaCollection::find(1);
 $collection->delete()